j-a-n/lovelace-wallpanel/README.md

 See [toLocaleDateString options](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString) for details.

-The `image.relativePath` placeholder is replaced with the pathname to the current image, relative to the `image_url` configuration parameter. `image.url` is the complete URL of the image.
+The `image.relativePath` placeholder is replaced with the pathname to the current image, relative to the `image_url` configuration parameter. `image.url` is the complete URL of the image, while `image.path` is the image path.

 **Examples**